snickeristhebest/snickeristhebest/README.md

 - 👋 Hi, I’m @snickeristhebest
-- 👀 I’m interested in working on projects that will futher my skills and look good on a resume
+- 👀 I’m interested in working on projects that will futher my skills
-- 🌱 I’m currently learning python and it's related libraries and web frameworks
+- 🌱 I’m currently learning C++ and using Chatgpt as much as possible
-- 💞️ I’m looking to collaborate on nothing really, I work alone...
+- 💞️ I’m looking to collaborate with cool people
-- 📫 How to reach me, my email is nicoh7242@gmail.com though i don't always check my emails
+- 📫 How to reach me, my email is nicoh7242@gmail.com
 -

 <!---